 Sampling

-Samples were collected from Lake Mendota and Trout Bog as previously described (Bendall et al., 2016).
-Briefly, integrated samples of the water column were collected during the ice-free periods of 2007-2009 in Trout Bog and 2008-2012 in Lake Mendota.
-In Lake Mendota, the top 12 meters of the water column were sampled, approximating the epilimnion (upper, oxygenated, and warm thermal layer).
+Samples were collected from Lake Mendota and Trout Bog Lake as previously described (Bendall et al., 2016).
+Briefly, integrated samples of the water column were collected during the ice-free periods of 2007-2009 in Trout Bog and 2008-2012 in Mendota.
+In Mendota, the top 12 meters of the water column were sampled, approximating the epilimnion (upper, oxygenated, and warm thermal layer).
 The epilimnion and hypolimnion (bottom, anoxic, and cold thermal layer) of Trout Bog were sampled separately at depths determined by measuring temperature and dissolved oxygen concentrations.
 The sampling depths were most often 0-2 meters for the epilimnion and 2-7 meters for the hypolimnion.
 DNA was collected by filtering 150 mL of the integrated water samples on 0.2-µm pore size polyethersulfone Supor filters (Pall Corp., Port Washington, NY, USA).
-Filters were stored at -80C until extraction using the FastDNA Spin Kit (MP Biomedicals, Burlingame, CA, USA).
+Filters were stored at -80C until extraction using the FastDNA Spin Kit (MP Biomedicals, Burlingame, CA, USA) with minor modifications (Shade et al., 2007).

 Sequencing

 As previously described (Bendall et al., 2016; Roux et al., 2017), metagenomic sequencing was performed by the Department of Energy Joint Genome Institute (DOE JGI) (Walnut Creek, CA, USA).
-A total of 94 samples were sequenced for Lake Mendota, while 47 metagenomes were sequenced for each layer in Trout Bog.
+A total of 94 samples collected over five years were sequenced for Mendota, while 47 metagenomes collected over three years were sequenced for each layer in Trout Bog (Table S2).
 Samples were sequenced on the Illumina HiSeq 2500 platform (Illumina, San Diego, CA, USA), except for four libraries (two from each layer of Trout Bog) that were sequenced using the Illumina TruSeq protocol on the Illumina GAIIx platform (Data S1).
 Paired-end sequencing reads were merged with FLASH v1.0.3 with a mismatch value of less than 0.25 and a minimum of 10 overlapping bases, resulting in merged read lengths of 150-290 bp (Magooc & Salzberg, 2011).
 16S rRNA gene amplicon sequencing was also performed on samples collected with the same method over the same time periods.
-This data is available under DOE JGI project IDs 1078703 and 1018581 for Trout Bog and Lake Mendota, respectively.
+These datasets are available under DOE JGI project IDs 1078703 and 1018581 for Trout Bog and Mendota, respectively.
 Samples from Trout Bog were sequenced on the 454 GS FLX-Titanium platform (Roche 454, Branford, CT, USA) targeting the V8 hypervariable region (primer 1392R: acgggcggtgtgtRc) (Engelbrektson et al., 2010), and sequences were trimmed to 324 base pairs using VSEARCH (v2.3.4) (Rognes et al., 2016).
-Samples from Lake Mendota were sequenced on an Illumina MiSeq, and the V4 region was targeted using paired-end sequencing (primers 525F: GTGCCAGCMGCCGCGGTAA and 806R: GGACTACHVGGGTWTCTAAT) (Caporaso et al., 2012).
+Samples from Mendota were sequenced on an Illumina MiSeq, and the V4 region was targeted using paired-end sequencing (primers 525F: GTGCCAGCMGCCGCGGTAA and 806R: GGACTACHVGGGTWTCTAAT) (Caporaso et al., 2012).
 Both datasets were trimmed based on alignment quality and chimera checking using mothur v.1.39.5 (Schloss et al., 2009).
-Unclustered unique sequences were assigned taxonomy using TaxAss (Rohwer et al., 2017) to leverage the FreshTrain (version FreshTrain25Jan2018Greengenes13_5) (Newton et al., 2011) and Greengenes (version 13_5) (DeSantis et al., 2006).
+Unclustered, unique sequences were classified using a custom database of freshwater 16S rRNA gene sequences (Newton et al., 2011) and the Greengenes database (DeSantis et al., 2006) with the classification pipeline TaxAss (Rohwer et al., 2018).

 Assembly and Binning